 In terms of comfort and padding, either cloth or Nappa will do the job just fine.

 Rather than just giving you one vehicle, we’ve decided to give you a list of five to choose from.
 They’re reasonably priced and flat enough so that you can get in easily.
 But bear in mind that if you option a sports pack on any of these vehicles (or even get more powerful spec engines) they will usually receive more aggressive bolstering.

 So, stick with the lower grade versions and you’ll find that these will give you the best seats if you have a bad back.

 - BMW X5 (Nappa leather)

 - Volvo XC90 (Nappa leather – Contour seats)

 Of course, you’ll notice that all of these are luxury SUVs.
 These have the most comfortable seats because the more you pay for an SUV, the more time and attention is paid to the comfort levels.
 But also, the more you pay, the more expensive the padding and foams are, which are usually more comfortable.

 And because there has been more research done into the foams, they’ve been constructed to be layered in densities.
 What this means is the top layer is quite soft to allow you to sink in a little, but it progressively gets firmer the harder you push into it – this gives you the best support, but comfort at the same time.

 This support is the key to long-distance comfort for bad backs.

-The beauty of this cushion is it can easily be brought with you so you can use it in the office, at home or in the car.
-It can be transported from place to place and doesn’t weigh much.
+A cushion like that can be transported from place to place and doesn’t weigh much.
 It’s also a good size to just throw into your vehicle or on the porch chair – wherever you are.